-A qualified lawyer is someone who has a legal professional qualification which allows them to practise in the UK or an international jurisdiction.
+A qualified lawyer is someone who holds a professional legal qualification which confers rights to practise in England and Wales or in another jurisdiction.

 What you need to become a solicitor of England and Wales

 - have a degree that is the same level as a UK degree, or other qualification and/or experience that is equivalent to this

 - pass the SQE assessment which is made up of two parts:

 - meet our character and suitability requirements.

 Qualified lawyers do not need qualifying work experience

 Unlike other aspiring solicitors, qualified lawyers do not need two years’ qualifying work experience.

 Qualified lawyers can apply for SQE assessments exemptions based on their qualifications and/or experience.
 Find out what exemptions are available.

 If someone is granted an exemption from SQE2, they may also have to demonstrate their English or Welsh language competence.